tenjavacontest/CaptainBern/README.md

 # DogeDisguise

-My submission for the ten.java plugin contest.
+My submission for the ten.java plugin contest. (the one that started at 4pm)

 This plugin can only be used on CraftBukkit 1.6.4.